Your Lifestyle Shapes Your Mental Health

 2. Diet and Nutrition

-It's essential to eat various foods to make sure we get all the nutrients we need.
-Meals should have a balance of protein, healthy carbohydrates, and healthy fats.
+It's essential to eat various foods to ensure we get all the nutrients we need.
+Meals should balance protein, healthy carbohydrates, and healthy fats.

 The Mediterranean diet

-It includes mostly fruits, veggies, legumes, good fats, and fish, is one of the best diets.
+One of the best diets includes fruits, veggies, legumes, good fats, and fish.
 People in their seventies who were the most active and adhered best to a Mediterranean-style diet were more than 60% less likely to develop Alzheimer's disease (7)

 Leafy greens

-Such as spinach, kale, and collard greens are rich in brain-friendly nutrients including carotenoids, and flavonoids.
+Spinach, kale, and collard greens are rich in brain-friendly nutrients, including carotenoids and flavonoids.
 Those nutrients will slow down the mental decline caused by aging.
 (8)

 Walnuts